Truss ministry

-Liz Truss was invited by Queen Elizabeth II—two days before the monarch's death—to succeed Boris Johnson as prime minister of the United Kingdom on 6 September 2022.
-Johnson resigned as leader of the Conservative Party the previous day and resigned as prime minister on 6 September following the election of Truss as the new leader of the Conservative Party on 5 September.
+The Truss ministry began on 6 September 2022 when Liz Truss was invited by Queen Elizabeth II—two days before the monarch's death—to succeed Boris Johnson as prime minister of the United Kingdom.
+Johnson had resigned as leader of the Conservative Party the previous day after Truss was elected as his successor.
 The Truss ministry was formed from the 2019 Parliament of the United Kingdom, as a Conservative majority government.
-With Queen Elizabeth's death on 8 September 2022, Truss became the first UK prime minister to serve under more than one monarch since Winston Churchill in 1952.

-On 20 October 2022, amid growing disapproval of her leadership from within the Conservative Party, Truss announced her resignation in a speech outside 10 Downing Street, stating that she would remain in office until a new leader was chosen.
-She added that this would happen by the end of the following week, making her tenure the shortest in the history of the United Kingdom.
-The cabinet was dissolved after the appointment of Rishi Sunak as prime minister on 25 October.
+On 20 October 2022, amid growing disapproval of her leadership from within the Conservative Party, Truss announced her resignation, making her tenure the shortest in the history of the United Kingdom.
+She resigned as Conservative Party leader on 24 October and as prime minister on 25 October.
+The cabinet was dissolved following the appointment of Rishi Sunak as prime minister on 25 October.